temporalio/documentation/docs/concepts/task-queues.md

 ## Why Task Queues?

-Temporal Task Queues are a little bit different from commonly used queuing technologies.
-The main difference being that they do not require explicit registration and are created on demand.
+Temporal Task Queues are a little bit different from commonly used queuing technologies, the main difference being that they **do not require explicit registration and are created on demand**.
 Task Queues are very lightweight and there is no limit to the total number of Task Queues that the system can handle.

 There are multiple advantages of using a Task Queue to deliver Tasks to a Worker, instead of invoking actions via a synchronous RPC.